MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 * **Flat rate**: To charge based on the software usage across the organization.
 For the flat rate pricing model, you can opt to use [metered billing](/partner-center/marketplace/plans-pricing?branch=main) for consumption-based pricing.
 * **Per user**: To charge for each unique user.

+The [billing terms](/partner-center/marketplace/plan-saas-offer?branch=main) indicate the subscription period and you can be set the billing term to monthly or annual.

 > [!NOTE]
+>
-> An offer can have only one pricing model.
+> * An offer can have only one pricing model.
 For example, a SaaS offer can't have one plan that is a flat rate and another plan that is per user.

-The [billing terms](/partner-center/marketplace/plan-saas-offer?branch=main) indicate the subscription period and you can be set the billing term to monthly or annual.

-> [!NOTE]
-> The pricing model and billing terms can’t be changed once the offer is published.
+> * The pricing model and billing terms can’t be changed once the offer is published.

 ## Plan for additional features

-In addition to the basic and essential planning you did, you can also provide additional features to promote user engagement and eventually help the users to purchase your plans.
-These features help the users get a hands on experience of using your app before they decide to purchase offers.
+In addition to the basic and essential planning, you can also provide additional features to promote user engagement.
+These features help the users get a hands-on experience of using your app before they decide to purchase offers.

 ### Plan for free trails